 Compiled here is a collection of various fantasies the Headmasters team have for camp.
 The things we want to do, places we want to go, and ways we want to bring magic to camp.
-You can support the ongoing mission on youcaring.com/campoakhallows, or with small, ongoing contributions to Patreon.com/campoakhallows
+You can support the ongoing mission with contributions of any size to paypal.me/campoakhallows

 “The Final Exam Invitational Festival of Creators“